RonenNess/dcm_pool/README.md

 	5. b.
 The pool keeps an internal hash table to convert id to actual index (hidden from the user).
 	5. c.
 When the pointer tries to fetch the object it points on, if the pool was defragged since last access it use the hash table to find the new objects index.
 6. To store the list of holes in the vector we reuse the free objects, so no additional memory is wasted.

+## Memory Consumption

+In addition to the objects themselves, dcm_pool adds additional unique id per object (an int) + a hash table to convert id to index.

 ## Performance